AlexanderJDupree/File_Reader/README.md

 ## Getting Started

-All releases are header only, meaning all you need to do is download the latest [release here] (TODO Add link), place the header into a visible include path, then include the file in your project.
+All releases are header only, meaning all you need to do is download the latest [release here](https://github.com/AlexanderJDupree/File_Reader/releases), place the header into a visible include path, then include the file in your project.

 ### Usage